hoffmangroup/newmap/docs/source/usage.rst

 ----------------------------------------------------
 .. code-block:: console

-   $ newmap generate-index genome.fa
+   $ newmap index genome.fa

-By default this creates an ``index.awfmi`` file in the current directory which is the index to count occurances of k-mers on.
+By default this creates an ``genome.awfmi`` file in the current directory which is the index to count occurances of k-mers on.

-Find the minimum unique k-mer lengths for a chromosome (chr1.fna.gz)
+Find unique k-mer lengths for a chromosome (chr1.fna.gz)
 --------------------------------------------------------------------
 .. code-block:: console

-    $ newmap unique-lengths --kmer-batch-size 20000000 --thread-count 4 20:200 index.awfmi chr1.fna.gz
+    $ newmap search --thread-count 4 --search-range=20:200 genome.awfmi chr1.fna.gz

 This will create a ``.unique`` (e.g. ``chr1.unique.uint8``) binary file containing integers of the minimum unique k-mer length found in the lengths